Best SLP Degree Programs in Florida

 • Prepares for academic research careers

-The Doctor of Philosophy in Rehabilitation Science at the University of Florida, concentrating on Communication and Swallowing Sciences and Disorders, offers an interdisciplinary path for aspiring researchers.
-Students develop advanced skills in teaching, research, and leadership, with comprehensive training in research methods, statistics, and specialized coursework focused on communication and swallowing disorders.
-Graduates are prepared for impactful roles in academia, clinical research, and healthcare innovation.
-This Ph.D. program requires an entrance exam, such as the GRE.
+The Doctor of Philosophy in Rehabilitation Science with a Concentration in Communication and Swallowing Sciences and Disorders offers cutting-edge interdisciplinary training for researchers.
+Students develop advanced skills in research methods, statistics, and leadership, focusing specifically on communication and swallowing disorders to prepare for impactful careers in academia and healthcare innovation.
+This doctorate program requires an entrance exam.

 • Interdisciplinary doctoral program